marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/ROKS.md

 <img src='../images/ROKS.jpeg'   align="top" width="200"  height="300" style = "float">

+!!!
+Warning
+      Only ROKS type of classic or satellite supported today.
+VPC Type not Supported

 At this point, you have a bastion machine where you have installed the Daffy tool, created your core <b>environment-name</b>-env.sh and can execute the install of OCP on ROKS.

 ## Platform Requirements